Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/http-error-alert.png)

-2. Configuring an alert for an alarm when an abnormally high number of bytes have occurred as this can indicate an event of unusual data transfer in the mist of an attack
+2. Configuring an alert for an alarm when an abnormally high number of bytes have occurred as this can indicate an event of unusual data transfer in the mist of an attack. ote that the indices to query here is defined as `packetbeat` as thats where the http data comes from by default in ELK stack

 ![](images/http-size-alert.png)